S. M. Ikram

 Sheikh Muhammad Ikram (Urdu: شیخ محمد اکرام; 10 September (Note: This is the date on his passport.
 According to Moazzamuddin (1994, hereafter Life), who interviewed close family members for his biography of Ikram, there is a minor dispute over his exact day of birth: according to Ikram's sister Surayya, it is September 2; while another report has it as August 21 or 22.)
 1908 – 17 January 1973) better known as S. M. Ikram, was a Pakistani historian, biographer, and littérateur.
-He was member of the Indian Civil Service (which he joined in 1931).
+He was a member of the Indian Civil Service (which he joined in 1931).
 In 1947, when Pakistan emerged from British India, Ikram opted for Pakistan and served in the Civil Service of Pakistan.
-On July 1, 1966, he was appointed as director, Institute of Islamic Culture, Lahore, a position he occupied until his death in 1973, at the age of sixty-four.
+On July 1, 1966, he was appointed as director, Institute of Islamic Culture, Lahore, a position he served in until his death in 1973, at the age of sixty-four.

 Personal life

 S. M. Ikram's parents were from Rasulnagar, a small town in the Wazirabad Sub-Division of Gujranwala District in the Punjab in present-day Pakistan.
 His father, Sheikh Fazal Kareem, was a Qanungo, a pre-Mughal hereditary office of revenue and judicial administration; his mother was Sardar Begum.
 Ikram was the eldest of five brothers and two sisters.
 Ikram's father wanted to name his son Abdul Qadir, after the name of the editor of the first Urdu language magazine, Makhzan, but his own father (Dasaundi Khan) prevailed to name him after his friend, the assistant editor of Makhzan, "Sheikh Muhammad Ikram".
 (Note: Muazzamuddin, Life, 14, who relates this from Mrs. S. M. Ikram.
 In the opinion of one of Ikram's lifelong friend, it indicative of the father's expectations of the son: Professor Hameed Ahmad Khan (1973, cf. Muazzamuddin, Life, 16); Khan relates this from Ikram's brother, S. M. Iqbal.)
 Ikram was married on December 30, 1936, in Gujrat to the elder of two daughters (Zebunnisa and Zeenat) of Mian Mukhtar Nabi ("Mianji"), at the time deputy director, the Punjab Agriculture Department.
 Ikram's wife passed her matriculation examinations from Delhi, and obtained her B.A. in Persian, English, and History from Kinnaird College for Women, Lahore.
-At his death in Lahore on January 17, 1973, he was survived by his wife, Zebunnisa (1910–1999), and four children.
+At his death in Lahore on January 17, 1973, he was survived by his wife, Zebunnisa (1910–1999), and their four children.
 (Note: For more on S. M. Ikram's family members see Khaled Ahmed, S. M. Ikram: Saga of a family of extraordinary distinction, Friday Times, April 20–26, 2007.)